 - 3.1.
-Given the relative size of the Trust and Bequest Funds, in order to effectively manage and monitor their investment strategies, Funds have been assessed to identify their objectives and then classified into one of three investment strategies:
+Given the relative size of the Trust and Bequest Funds, in order to effectively manage and monitor their investment strategies, Funds have been assessed to identify their objectives and then classified into one of two investment strategies:

-- Capital Appreciation; or
+- Capital Appreciation

-- Income Balanced; or

-- Income Focussed.
+- Income Balanced

-Resource can then be allocated to review and monitor the asset split of the strategies in a way which would not be cost effective if applied to the individual Funds.
+Resource can then be allocated to review and monitor the asset split of the strategies, in a way which would not be cost effective, if applied to the individual Funds.